briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 Periodically review your work and life and decide if you want to change anything.

-The idea of weekly reviews comes from David Allen's book Getting Things
+The idea of weekly reviews comes from David Allen's book Getting Things Done

 ### Weekly review template